DoTheEvo/Traefik-simplest-step-by-step/README.md

   >\- "traefik.enable=true"

-  enables traefik on this traefik container, not that there is need of the typical routing here, but other labels would not work without this
+  enables traefik on this traefik container, not that there is need of the typical routing to a service here, but other labels would not work without this

   >\- "traefik.http.middlewares.redirect-to-https.redirectscheme.scheme=https"